Efficient Video Transformers with Spatial-Temporal Token Selection: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of the \system by conducting extensive experiments on two large-scale video recognition datasets.
-Below, we introduce the experimental setup in Sec.~\ref{sec:setup}, present main results in Sec.~\ref{sec:results}, and conduct ablation studies to validate the effectiveness of different components in Sec.~\ref{sec:ablation}.
+In this section, we evaluate the effectiveness of \system by conducting extensive experiments on two large-scale video recognition datasets using two recent video transformer backbones.
+We introduce the experimental setup in Sec.~\ref{sec:setup}, present main results in Sec.~\ref{sec:results}, and conduct ablation studies to validate the impact of different components in Sec.~\ref{sec:ablation}.